“Acne isn’t something you have to live with”

 Baking Soda is basic on the pH scale and can throw off the natural pH of your skin causing it to freak out.
 Many like to pair this baking soda mask with an acidic toner such ACV but the damage is already done and your skin is already feeling the effects of it so not much can be helped with it.

 Scrubs are not a good idea for anybody, especially those with acne.
 Many scrubs tear at the skin causing mini lacerations that can open homes for infections or cause irritation.
-I would generally stay away from anything ending in scrub.
+I would generally stay away from anything ending in the scrub.

 What makes acne worse?